dome9/gcp-onboarding/onboarding-api/README.md

 - Security Admin <br>
 - Logging Admin <br>

-:four: Clone this folder and add the following environment variables(change to arguments):
+:four: Clone this folder and add the following environment variables:
 - GOOGLE_APPLICATION_CREDENTIALS (Value: path to the key) <br>

-: five: Install the requirments
+:five: Install the required packages
+- pip install -r requirements.txt

-:six: Run onboarding-api.py/offboarding-api.py with the following arguments:
+:six: Run onboarding-api.py or offboarding-api.py with the following arguments:
 - project_id_arg - Your GCP project <br>
 - region_arg - The CloudGuard region you use
 - api_key_arg - The